mikependon/RepoDB.NET/pages/mappers/FluentMapper.md

     .Column(e => e.LastName, "[LName]") // Map the Property/Column
     .Column(e => e.DateOfBirth, "[DOB]") // Map the Property/Column
     .DbType(e => e.DateOfBirth, DbType.DateTime2) // Defines the DatabaseType of the Property
-    .PropertyHandler<CustomerAddressPropertyHandler>(e => e.Address); // Defines the PropertyHandler of the Property
+    .ClassHandler<CustomerClassHandler>() // Defines the ClassHandler of the Model .PropertyHandler<CustomerAddressPropertyHandler>(e => e.Address); // Defines the PropertyHandler of the Property
 ```